Toggle Location Modal

 A bone marrow biopsy can help diagnose nonsecretory myeloma.

 3. Solitary Plasmacytoma: It causes the formation of a tumour, usually in the bones.
 Having one of these tumours is called a solitary plasmacytoma.
-More than one tumour in different locations is a sign of multiple myeloma.
+More than one tumour in different locations is a sign of this condition.

 While this type of myeloma generally responds well to treatment, it needs close monitoring.